We have represented numerous client in court:

 WhatsApp is a free-for-use smartphone application owned by Facebook Inc which provides online instant communication tool that allows users to send text messages, images, and other file types like document, audio, video and etc.

 In Malaysia, two cases have particularly touched on the admissibility and applicability of WhatsApp messaging in civil proceedings.

 CASE NO. 1: SHAMSUDIN BIN MOHD YUSOF V SUHAILA BINTI SULAIMAN

 This 2017 case demonstrates that a valid and enforceable agreement can be made via WhatsApp.

 The plaintiff brought a claim against the defendant for the supposed profit that he should have received based on the agreement made between him and Suhaila via WhatsApp messages.

-Amongst the issues raised in the case was, whether there exists a valid oral agreement between the parties since most of communication between the parties was done on WhatsApp.
+Amongst the issues raised in the case was, whether there exists a valid oral agreement between the parties since most of the communication between the parties was done on WhatsApp.

-The Magistrate Court held that there is indeed a valid oral agreement between the parties, and that the agreement made on WhatsApp is valid and enforceable.
+The Magistrate Court held that there is indeed a valid oral agreement between the parties and that the agreement made on WhatsApp is valid and enforceable.

 This 2015 High Court case addressed the admissibility of WhatsApp messages as documentary evidence in court.

 A suit was brought by the plaintiff against the defendants for a breach of contract, total failure of consideration and unjust enrichment.
 The plaintiff relied on numerous print-out emails and WhatsApp messages to substantiate his claim for the defendant’s breach of contract.